What? Silversmithing Intermediate Intensive

-This workshop is a 5-day intensive for beginning silversmiths.
-We will work for 7 hours each day with a one-hour break for lunch.
+This workshop is a 5-day intensive for intermediate silversmiths.
+We will convene for 8 hours each day with a one-hour break for lunch.

 Five-day intensives give students an understanding of what is involved to work full-time as a silversmith.